 Leave behind a brag book.

-Delight the hiring team in your interview by leaving behind an impressive portfolio they can reflect on after you leave the room.
 Before your interview, assemble a small, professional packet that includes a clean resume, a snapshot of the projects you’ve been a part of, and your cover letter.
 Be sure to include the accomplishments that you’re most proud of like awards, certifications, LinkedIn recommendations or work samples (like excerpts from a published article you wrote).
+As the interview is winding down, take a moment to gauge if your interviewer needs more information from you.
+If so, delight the hiring team in your interview by leaving behind an impressive portfolio they can reflect on after you leave the room.
+If you’re unsure whether your brag book would be welcome, it never hurts to ask if they’d like you to leave it.
 Taking these extra steps creates a memorable experience for the hiring team, even after the interview is over.
 The effort shows their team that this is important to you and you’re invested in working with them.
 Stay top-of-mind by reminding the team of your enthusiasm with a perfectly crafted follow-up email.

 Nervous for your upcoming interview?
 Overcome your fear and show up to the interview relaxed and prepared with these tips from our experts.